moddedmc-wiki/yacl-wiki/autogen/annotations/colorfield.md

 ![color field preview](./_assets/colorfield.png)

-The `@ColorField` annotation is an option factory that creates a regular option with a `ColorControllerBuilder` controller.
+The `@ColorField` annotation creates an option with a `ColorControllerBuilder` controller.

 ## Usage